How Kids Will Remember The Pandemic

 In a study that Chopik published in 2018, he and his co-author found that subjects who said they had close and affectionate relationships with their parents when they were children said they were healthier and had less depressive symptoms than participants who didn’t have similarly positive memories.

 “That’s the controversial thing about this kind of research: Regardless of what actually happened, how you remember it determines your positive reflections on it,” Chopik says.
 “It’s more of a question of how to change things like optimism and how people reflect on things rather than, for example, taking them on a great vacation.”

 If you can help kids remember things more positively, it sets them up for other successes in life as well, he says.

 Re-Engineering the Code

 Whether the stress related to coronavirus will leave sensitive children with bad memories will be, at least in part, a function of how parents manage the crisis.
-According to Gene Beresin, MD, professor of psychiatry at Harvard University and executive director of The Clay Center for Healthy Minds at Massachusetts General Hospital, children’s memories are profoundly affected by their perception of parent wellbeing.
+According to Gene Beresin, MD, professor of psychiatry at Harvard University and executive director of the Clay Center for Healthy Minds at Massachusetts General Hospital, children’s memories are profoundly affected by their perception of parental well-being.
 As such, future memories can be colored by present behavior.
-Calm unpleasantness doesn’t mastacisize into unpleasant recollections — at least not necessarily.
+Calm unpleasantness doesn’t metastasize into unpleasant recollections — at least not necessarily.

 A study of Gulf War kids displaced by Scud missile attacks, Beresin notes, demonstrated that even severe trauma was blunted by family cohesion and maternal cognitive control — the ability of mothers to control and redirect their children’s thinking.
 “Support among family, friends and the community are very important when kids are isolated,” says Beresin.